Dickason believed children 'better off dead'

 While the Crown acknowledges Dickason suffered from sometimes-serious depression, it maintains she knew what she was doing when she killed the girls.

-“Her intention was to go to bed… and to never wake up,” said Toohey.
+“Her intention was to go to bed… and to never wake up.

-“All of the defence experts agree that there was an altruistic motive… That means that Lauren killed her children out of love.
+“The question is why she did that.
+All three defence experts say her mind was disturbed by reason of her postpartum depression arising from childbirth.

-Toohey said Dickason was “severely” unwell - and had been effectively spiralling into a deep depression with suicidal thoughts for months.
+Dickason was “severely” unwell - and had been effectively spiralling into a deep depression with suicidal thoughts for months, Toohey told the jury.

-“This is about postpartum depression and a mother who killed her children.

 Toohey said Dickason was “a highly intelligent capable person”, a doctor by profession whose “entire vocation in life is geared toward saving lives”.